cpchalk/gpcheckx/README.md

 cp h93.wa2 h93.wa

-./bin/gpcheckx -tt 1 -lineitems 150 0 -diff2name diaggood h93
+./bin/gpcheckx -tt 1 -lineitems 150 0 -diff2name diaggood -noalt h93

 * this causes the scan of lhs words to be split into several smaller scans.